-Fig. 45c.
-Remove the rim nut and push the valve stem back into the casing as far as possible, without letting go of the stem, to make certain that the tube is not pinched under the bead; then reapply the rim nut.
+Fig. 46c.
+Remove the rim nut and push the valve stem back into the casing as far as possible, without letting go of the stem, to make certain that the tube is not pinched under the bead; then reapply the rim nut and the valve stem extension.
 With the wheel flat on the floor, inflate the tire slowly, making sure that both sides of the tire are centered on the rim.

-Fig. 45.
+Fig. 46.
 Reinstalling Tire